Judges skeptical toward Trump ex-aide Flynn's bid to immediately end case

-U.S. appeals court judges on Tuesday signaled skepticism toward a bid by President Donald Trump's former national security adviser Michael Flynn to compel a federal judge to immediately drop the criminal case against him as the Justice Department has demanded - even though Flynn pleaded guilty to lying to the FBI.
-Ten judges from the U.S. Court of Appeals for the District of Columbia Circuit were hearing arguments in the politically charged case after a three-judge panel, in a 2-1 ruling on June 24, directed U.S. District Judge Emmet Sullivan to grant the Justice Department's motion to clear Flynn.
+U.S. appeals court judges on Tuesday voiced skepticism toward a bid by President Donald Trump's former national security adviser Michael Flynn to compel a federal judge to immediately drop the criminal case against him as the Justice Department has demanded despite Flynn twice pleading guilty to lying to the FBI.
+Ten judges from the U.S. Court of Appeals for the District of Columbia Circuit heard fresh arguments in the politically charged case after a three-judge panel of the same court, in a 2-1 ruling on June 24, had directed U.S. District Judge Emmet Sullivan to grant the Justice Department motion to clear Flynn.

-As the hearing got underway, Sidney Powell, Flynn's lawyer, accused Sullivan of "usurping" the job of a prosecutor and said the judge "impermissibly sallied forth to right the wrongs that he perceived."
-Democrats and other critics have accused Attorney General Bill Barr of protecting Trump's friends and allies in this and other high-profile criminal cases, warping the rule of law.
-Trump on July 10 also commuted the prison sentence of his friend and adviser Roger Stone, who was convicted of lying under oath to lawmakers investigating Russian interference in the 2016 U.S. election.

-Early questions from the judges dealt with procedure and whether it was premature for their court to step in now, before Sullivan has even ruled on the Justice Department's request for dismissal.
-Judge Thomas Griffith said Sullivan appeared to be simply "educating" himself by holding a court hearing before ruling on the Justice Department's request.
+Flynn, a retired Army lieutenant general, was charged under former Special Counsel Robert Mueller's investigation that detailed Russian interference in the 2016 U.S. election to boost Trump's candidacy.
+Some of the judges questioned whether it would be premature for them to end the case now, before Sullivan has even ruled on the Justice Department's request for dismissal.

-"The judge is not simply a rubber stamp," Griffith said, echoing words Sullivan has used in the case.
-Judge Cornelia Pillard suggested there was nothing improper about Sullivan's decision to appoint a retired judge to make arguments against the Justice Department's request.

-"It is the core of any judge's job to assess cases using the best arguments that can be made on both sides," Pillard said.
-"And your position," Pillard told Flynn's lawyer, "is that 'No, he can't hear both sides on the law and he has to drop the case like a hot potato.'"
+"The integrity and independence of the courts is also at play here," Judge Cornelia Pillard told Justice Department lawyer Jeff Wall, asking whether any "self-respecting" federal district judge "would simply jump and enter an order without doing what he can to understand both sides."
+"And your position," Pillard told Flynn's lawyer earlier in the hearing, "is that, 'No, he can't hear both sides on the law and he has to drop the case like a hot potato.'"

 ALSO READ